gksaurabh/Weather_App/README.md

 # Weather_App
-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made to gain a better understanding of using React in a real world scenario.
+This app is built purely using React.js and Javascript.
+All the data is obtained by making calls to the OpenWeather API.

-## Available Scripts
+## Run Instrucitons

 In the project directory, you can run: